pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 >      - *"Reads options"*: `Illumina paired-end reads in paired collection`
 >
 >          > <comment-title></comment-title>
 >          > To make the job quicker, you can select `Disabled` here.
-The raw reads will then not been mapped to the assembly to compute metrics, like the coverage.
+The raw reads will then not be mapped to the assembly to compute metrics, like the coverage.
 >          {: .comment}
 >
 >      - {% icon param-collection %} *"FASTQ/FASTA files"*: `Raw reads`